vatsal-j/SpectralUnmixing/README.md

     Remember to activate the appropriate [environment](https://pkgdocs.julialang.org/v1/) via the Pkg REPL, or by using the `--project` flag or setting the `JULIA_PROJECT` environment variable.

-3. Install the CLI script:
+3. Install the CLI script to your Julia depot:

     ```
     julia> using SpectralUnmixing
     julia> CLI.install()
     ```
+    Add the depot bin directory to your PATH to easily access the `unmix.jl` CLI script.

 ### Method 2: Local install